davidtkramer/mock_api/README.md

 MockApi simplifies building mock APIs with WebMock and Sinatra for tests and development.

+⚡ **Speed up development** - Stop waiting on upstream services to ship changes.
+Mock the service and develop in parallel.

+🏕️ **Go offline** - Develop your app, no internet required.

+🏭 **FactoryBot integration** - Setup test data for external services just like your ActiveRecord models

 ## Installation

 Add these lines to your application's Gemfile: